 Five ways to make your school trip more affordable

 The benefits of taking students on a school trip abroad are widely acknowledged.
-A great school trip can fire a pupil's passion for language, build their skills and confidence, and even open eyes to life’s possibilities.
+A great school trip can fire a pupil's passion for language, build their skills and confidence, and even open eyes to new cultures and possibilities.

-At a time when most of us are feeling the pinch, we asked our educational travel experts to share their top tips on how to make a school trip affordable for students, from all financial backgrounds, without sacrificing quality and educational value.
+At a time when justifying a trip can be a challenge, we asked our educational travel experts to share their top tips on how to make a school trip affordable for all students, without compromising on quality and educational value.

 Planning an affordable school trip abroad – top tips for organisers